SurrealNumber/CoreTitleInheritance/readme.txt

 when elective and in dynasty, heir gets inserted at top of succession order and is considered your primary heir. can make counties core if primary title has title laws BUT has no peers.

-adding a tilte law could also lead to things not breaking.
+adding a title law could also lead to things not breaking.
 Need to look for an on-action for that.

+TODO:
+Debug
+Localization
+Add singular to capital chain gui account for primary title possibly not being core in gui <- Can I do this in the gui language? look into adding or changing title/realm laws on action as it could break things <- can't find on action for this. adding to similar existing issue on github
+Move away from storing information on variables on the character.
+Move to only using variables for display/presenting information.
+Add recalculate cores to death on actions to recalculate cores right before inheritance. (might lead to frustration sometimes, but it will probably lead to less frustration overall) possibly add check for unlanded character taking primary title (or possibly also not primary title) and stealing core due to it being de-jure capital of what they took. work on prestige penalty from core provinces. probably want to auto-core up from title. look into preventing fame gain on refunds.

+Removing core_count variable and core_title_list variable.
+Wish I could use a scripted list, but will have to make do with filtering held titles.
+When I release mod I will raise the question on the forums.
+Path:
+scripted_values
+scripted_triggers
+scripted_effects
+scripted_guis
+check others